johngame/GamersCoin-SteamBot/README.md

 chmod 0777 && ./gamerscoin-easy.sh

-Read your randonm Username and Password from gamerscoin.conf  WINDOWS (~/APPDATE/GAMERSCOIN) LINUX (~/.gamerscoin/)
+Read your random Secure Username and Password from gamerscoin.conf

+WINDOWS (~/APPDATE/GAMERSCOIN) LINUX (~/.gamerscoin/)

 Edit app.config to your Random Secure Username and Password
 ```